Capture a rainbow on a metal plate!

 - Keep a bowl of water nearby while working with fire.

-- Place the stove on the cork hot pot stand.
-Do not touch the stove after the experiment – wait until it cools down.
+- Do not touch the stove after the experiment – wait until it cools down.

 - Do not allow chemicals to come into contact with the eyes or mouth.